 Use Bondic to repair plastic, metal, PVC, or wood around your home.
 If you find that you drop a ceramic bowl or a precious figurine, it’s also ideal for repairing these items.

 Many users purchase this glue to repair bags and softer materials, such as leather and rubber.
-It’s also a powerful enough UV glue that can also be used to fix steel and wiring as needed.
+It’s also a powerful enough ultraviolet light glue that can also be used to fix steel and wiring as needed.

 There’s barely any item you couldn’t use Bondic on, and you’ll find this to be one of the strongest adhesives on the market.